 The server's Local Response Agent can be configured to shut down a server, broadcast messages, make a local alarm beep, send a page to an administrator, and other actions.
 Use the Platform Instrumentation Control tool to configure an LRA page.
-See "What is Platform Instrumentation?" for more information.
+See page 8 for more information about Platform Instrumentation.